aic5/eth_blockchain_token/README.md

 ## Roadmap
 Roadmap to creating a publicly traded token with little or no coding experience:

-### 1. Install MetaMask extension in your browser (https://metamask.io/).
+### 1. Install MetaMask extension in your browser

+    1.1.
+Go to https://metamask.io/ to get the extension.

+    1.2.
 Create a local wallet in MetaMask.

-1.1.
+    1.3.
 Change the blockchain MetaMask is using to the Ropstein network.
 This way we will not have to pay for transactions with real Ether.

-### 2. Get fake Ether for testing
+### 2. Get fake Ether for testing and development

 You can get fake Ether in different ways.
 The simplest is to by going to an Ether faucet (http://faucet.ropsten.be:3001/).
 Another alternatives are to contact other developers or setup your own miners.